AidarBabanov/Steppe/README.md

 ######Steps:
 1. Servers creation and connection
-  a) Database creation and connection [done]
+  [x] Database creation and connection
-  b) Servlet creation and coonection
+  [ ] Servlet creation and coonection
 2. Logic creation [in plans]